If you attend writing conferences, you’ll probably have the opportunity to schedule an agent consultation and present a book pitch.

 And once you hear writer after writer pitch, you learn a few things about how writers pitch.
-Here’s a quick list of do’s and don’t’s in case you ever find yourself in a face-to-face pitching situation.
+Here’s a quick list of do’s and don’t’s in case you’re wondering how to pitch a book.

 - Do present your story quickly and don’t go into unnecessary detail.